donsimon505/alx_html_css/headphones/README.md

 ## 📖 Overview

-**Headphones Websie** is an ALX project showing the implementation of responsive design
+**Headphones Website** is an ALX project showing the implementation of responsive design

 ### ✨ Features